 Most importantly, he is the father of A.J., who has just started high school and will be in our oldest camper group this summer.

 Summer camp has always played a large role in Matt’s life; since he was a kid Matt has been a camper or staff member, including working at his older brother Andrew’s day camp for several summers.
-After graduating from college and spending six years as a “suit” in the corporate world in NYC, Matt decided to take his passion for camp and make it a career.
+After graduating from the University of Maryland and spending six years as a “suit” in the corporate world in NYC, Matt decided to take his passion for camp and make it a career.
 He joins K&E after two years as the Associate Director at Crestwood Country Day Camp in Melville, NY and prior to that he spent three years working as Associate Director at Breezemont Day Camp in Armonk, NY.
 Both Matt’s niece and nephew attended Kenwood & Evergreen as campers for several years, and he was able to see firsthand the type of community and care that exists at K&E, and is excited to be able share that with other families.
 In his spare time Matt enjoys going skiing, going to see live music and is a founding member and board chair of the Round of a Lifetime Foundation.
-Matt lives with his wife Michelle and dog Buddy in North Jersey.
+Matt lives with his wife Michelle, daughter Ava and dog Buddy in West Caldwell, NJ.

 After earning a degree in Psychology from Edinburgh University in her native Scotland, Sarah has lived, worked and traveled in five continents, gathering corporate, non-profit and educational experience along the way.
 Sarah first came to Camp in 2004, initially working summers as a general counselor and an office assistant before moving to the US in 2008 to join the year round leadership team.
 Sarah oversees our camp operations – including our office, transportation, food service, health center and more – making sure that our systems run smoothly and that our team is supported.